-Charter for the Corporate Governance and Nominating Committee of the Board of Directors of Synopsys, Inc.
+Charter of the Corporate Governance and Nominating Committee of the Board of Directors of Synopsys, Inc.

 The Committee shall have the authority to undertake the specific duties and responsibilities listed below and the authority to undertake such other specific duties as the Board from time to time delegates to it, and shall have the authority to engage, at the expense of Synopsys, advisors to assist the Committee in fulfilling its responsibilities under this charter.

-The Committee shall consist of a minimum of two (2) members of the Board, all of whom meet the independence requirements set forth in the rules of The NASDAQ Stock Market.
+The Committee shall consist of a minimum of two (2) members of the Board, all of whom shall meet the independence requirements set forth in the rules of The NASDAQ Stock Market and be free from any relationship that, in the opinion of the Board, would interfere with the exercise of independent judgment as a Committee member, and one of whom shall be designated by the Board as Chairperson.
 The members of the Committee are appointed by and serve at the discretion of the Board.

 The Committee may form and delegate authority to subcommittees as appropriate.
 The operation of the Committee shall be subject to the Bylaws of Synopsys as in effect from time to time and Section 141 of the Delaware General Corporation Law.
 The approval of this Corporate Governance and Nominating Committee Charter shall be construed as a delegation of authority to the Committee with respect to the responsibilities set forth herein.